Trigger comparison

-Bloomreach Engagement offers multiple trigger mechanisms for different use cases.
+Bloomreach offers multiple trigger mechanisms for different use cases.
 This guide compares three commonly confused approaches to help you select the best fit for your specific scenario:

 - API trigger: Best for broadcasting a single event to many customers at once, such as urgent news or global alerts.